🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Pontoon Boat Weights

-The average pontoon boat weighs 2,200 pounds, but as these user-friendly vessels come in lots of different sizes, let's look at two more examples here.
+The average pontoon boat weighs 2,200 pounds, but as these user-friendly vessels come in many different sizes, let's look at two more examples here.

 Cabin Cruiser Weight

-Now we get into a category where weight varies widely - based not only on boat length but also on size.
-Add more levels, you get more weight, see?
+Now, we get into a category where weight varies widely - based not only on boat length but also on size.
+Add more levels, and you get more weight, see?

 A smaller 25-foot cabin cruiser will easily weigh in at 6,000 pounds.
 A 30-footer will often ease the scales over 8,000 pounds.